 At the countrywide level, the racial-ethnic distribution of electroneurodiagnostic/electroencephalographic technology/technologist majors is as follows:

 |Hispanic or Latino||27|

-Electroneurodiagnostic/Electroencephalographic Technology/Technologist appeals to people across the globe.
+Students from other countries are interested in Electroneurodiagnostic/Electroencephalographic Technology/Technologist, too.
 About 3.6% of those with this major are international students.

 How Much Do Electroneurodiagnostic Technology Majors Make?